NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 • Deep Research Synthesis: Orchestrating long-running information gathering across diverse sources before generating a final report.

-Architecture note: In production, this pattern is usually implemented as a two-stage flow: a planning step produces the task sequence, and a separate execution layer carries it out.
+Architecture note: In production, this task-to-agent pattern is a foundational AI automation design approach: a planning step produces the task sequence, and a separate execution layer carries it out.
 More mature systems also include re-planning checkpoints so the workflow can adapt when a dependency fails or the environment changes.

 Pattern 3: Tool Use